In one of my recent projects, while working on Jenkins, I was required to create and implement a Project-based Matrix Authorization Strategy.

 Jenkins uses 8080 port by default so it could be accessible browsing below link

-Under Authorization, select “Project-based Matrix Authorization Strategy” and add two users, one administrator (say admin) and user regular user (say user1).
+Under Authorization, select “Project-based Matrix Authorization Strategy” and add two users, one administrator (say admin) and a regular user (say user1).

 For user1, we are selecting read permissions under jobs.
-So user1 would now have read permission to view all jobs which we would be creating later on.
+With this, user1 would now have read permission to view all jobs which we would be creating later on.

 Save this setting and we would be navigated to login page.